-The AD5666 contains four separate modes of operation.
-Command 0100 is reserved for the power-down function (see Table 7).
-These modes are software-programmable by setting two bits, Bit DB19 and Bit DB18, in the control register.
+The AD5678 contains four separate modes of operation.
+Command 0100 is reserved for the power-down function.
+See Table 7.
+These modes are software-programmable by setting two bits, Bit DB9 and Bit DB8, in the control register.

 Table 11 shows how the state of the bits corresponds to the mode of operation of the device.
-Any or all DACs (DAC D to DAC A) can be powered down to the selected mode by setting the corresponding four bits (DB7, DB6, DB1, DB0) to 1.
+Any or all DACs (DAC H to DAC A) can be powered down to the selected mode by setting the corresponding eight bits (DB7 to DB0) to 1.
 See Table 12 for the contents of the input shift register during power-down/power-up operation.
 When using the internal reference, only all channel power-down to the selected modes is supported.

-When both bits are set to 0, the part works normally with its normal power consumption of 700 μA at 5 V. However, for the three power-down modes, the supply current falls to 400 nA at 5 V (200 nA at 3 V).
+When both bits are set to 0, the part works normally with its normal power consumption of 1.3 mA at 5 V. However, for the three power-down modes, the supply current falls to 400 nA at 5 V (200 nA at 3 V).
 Not only does the supply current fall, but the output stage is also internally switched from the output of the amplifier to a resistor network of known values.
 This has the advantage that the output impedance of the part is known while the part is in power-down mode.
 There are three different options.
 The output is connected internally to GND through either a 1 k Ω or a 100 k Ω resistor, or it is left open-circuited (three-state).
-The output stage is illustrated in Figure 44.
+The output stage is illustrated in Figure 50.

-The bias generator, output amplifier, resistor string, and other associated linear circuitry are shut down when the power-down mode is activated.
-The internal reference is powered down only when all channels are powered down.
+The bias generator of the selected DAC(s), output amplifier, resistor string, and other associated linear circuitry are shut down when the power-down mode is activated.
 However, the contents of the DAC register are unaffected when in power-down.
-The time to exit power-down is typically 4 μs for $V{\rm DD}=5~V$ and for $V{\rm DD}=3~V$ (see Figure 28).
+The time to exit power-down is typically 5 μ s for V{DD} = 5 V and for V{DD} = 3 V, see Figure 33.

 Any combination of DACs can be powered up by setting PD1 and PD0 to 0 (normal operation).
-The output powers up to the value in the input register (\overline{LDAC} Low) or to the value in the DAC register before powering down (\overline{LDAC} high).
+The output powers up to the value in the input register ($\overline{\text{LDAC}}$ low) or to the value in the DAC register before powering down ($\overline{\text{LDAC}}$ high).